 Lack of regular dental care can cause tooth decay, tooth loss and gum disease.
 Poor oral care is linked to heart disease, cancer, and diabetes.
-Like good healthcare, good dental care requires lifelong patient participation, including regular brushing, flossing, checkups, and restorations, as well as clean and fluoridated drinking water.
+Like good healthcare, good dental care requires lifelong patient participation, including regular brushing, flossing, checkups, and restorations as well as clean and fluoridated drinking water.
+Agencies ranked help with dental care as a top priority for the community in Question 6.